pchapin/tutorialada/README.md

 * `win32ada_sample`.
 This program is intended to demonstrate the Win32Ada library that allows Ada to interface directly to the Windows OS.
 Right now it is just a placeholder.
 A more interesting application (again: a graphical version of the Hexdump sample?) would be better.
-  This program is only expected to work on Windows, but currently does not compile due to some issue with Win32Ada.
+  This program is only expected to work on Windows.

 * `xmlada_sample`.
 This program is intended to demonstrate the XMLAda library for processing XML documents.
 Right now it is nothing more than one of the samples in the XMLAda documentation.